Results 8 to 14 of 102

 I've ridden a flexible windsurf board before, but it was a long time ago.

 It was a longboard, and I was surfing it along a river, towed by a boat.

 It started getting more flexible every 1/2 mile from delamination, and eventually snapped.

 There is a good chance it was an ancient board thats been rotting in the lake for 5 years, but I did not pay enough attention back then to be sure.* -Scourge of the Seven Seas-*

 - Apr 2004

 Imagine how flexible they'd be if you didn't fully inflate them.

-How come people haven't used that idea in windsurf boards yet? - Probably because it's a crap idea.Off games with bad back.
-And a bit crabby.
+How come people haven't used that idea in windsurf boards yet? - Probably because it's a crap idea.Lack of wind is actually my fault.
+Bought new board.